OwenMelbz/owenmelbz.github.io/_posts/1000-1-3-nelsons-journey.md

 * advice and support whatever the time or situation

 #### Case Study
-> You can read the full case study on the <a href="https://www.selesti.com/work/nelsons-journey" target="_blank">Selesti</a> website and always contact <a href="mailto:hello@selesti.com">hello@selesti.com</a> if you've got a project you'd like us to work on or have any questions about this project!
+> You can read the full case study on the <a href="https://www.selesti.com/work/nelsons-journey" target="_blank">Selesti</a> website and can always contact <a href="mailto:hello@selesti.com">hello@selesti.com</a> if you've got a project you'd like us to work on or have any questions about this project!

 <a class="nj-thumb" href="https://itunes.apple.com/en/app/smiles-tears/id965830012?mt=8" target="_blank"><img src="/images/nelsons-journey/app-store.svg" alt="Apple AppStore" /></a>
 <a class="nj-thumb" href="https://play.google.com/store/apps/details?id=org.uk.nelsonsjourney.app&hl=en_GB" target="_blank"><img src="/images/nelsons-journey/play-store.svg" alt="Google Play Store" /></a>